quintopia/plover-japanese-dictionary/README.md

 * `NR*eu`: "『"
 * `NP*eu`: "』"

-Traditional plover commands for ! and carriage return work as well.
+Traditional plover commands for "!" and carriage return work as well.

-##Toggling it on and off.
+## Toggling it on and off.
-Use the `TPHEULG` stroke to set this as a solo dictionary and the same stroke to return to your regularly scheduled dictionaries.
+Use the `TPHEULG` stroke (standard steno key labels--think 'niggle') to set this as a solo dictionary and the same stroke to return to your regularly scheduled dictionaries.